 - By taking and passing a proficiency examination in the language.
 This process may be facilitated locally by the Center for Academic Success.
 Where proficiency examinations are not available locally, students may petition to use another form of evaluation administered and certified by an outside authority who will (a) identify that authority’s expertise in the language, (b) describe the methods by which the authority assessed the proficiency of the student, and (c) provide a diagnostic report on the level of proficiency the student has obtained in listening, speaking, reading, and writing.
 Students should contact the Center for Academic Success for help preparing the petition and confirming the acceptability of the outside authority.

 - The language requirement will be waived for international students whose high school program was conducted in a language other than English.
 The student must provide documentation (such as a high school diploma) to verify that this was the case.

 - If the student’s high school program was conducted primarily in English, the student must demonstrate proficiency in the native language in another way.
 For languages in which proficiency cannot be assessed by a Lawrence faculty member, students must provide a letter from a person in authority (such as a headmaster or teacher) along with relevant documentation attesting to the student’s language proficiency.
 The letter or documentation may not be from a family member or relative of the student.
-Students should contact student academic services for help providing suitable documentation to meet the requirement.
+Students should contact the Center for Academic Success for help providing suitable documentation to meet the requirement.